CESNET/metacentrum-user-docs/docs/computing/run-basic-job/index.md

 Basic command for getting status about your jobs is `qstat` command.

-    qstat -u user123 # list all jobs of user "user123" running or queuing on the current PBS server qstat -u user123 @meta-pbs.metacentrum.cz @cerit-pbs.cerit-sc.cz @elixir-pbs.elixir-czech.cz # list all running or queuing jobs of user "user123" on all PBS servers qstat -xu user123 # list finished jobs for user "user123" qstat -f <jobID> # list details of the running or queueing job with a given jobID qstat -xf <jobID> # list details of the finished job with a given jobID
+    qstat -u user123 # list all jobs of user "user123" running or queuing on the current PBS server qstat -u user123 @pbs-m1.metacentrum.cz @cerit-pbs.cerit-sc.cz @elixir-pbs.elixir-czech.cz # list all running or queuing jobs of user "user123" on all PBS servers qstat -xu user123 # list finished jobs for user "user123" qstat -f <jobID> # list details of the running or queueing job with a given jobID qstat -xf <jobID> # list details of the finished job with a given jobID